CucVyTrinh/MDIA-1620/README.md

 > ***3 confusing things:***
 > 1. Sometimes I need to git add again
 > 2. Why my git was not authorized
-> 3. A little confusion of if else, else
+> 3. What should I do if I accidently create too many same lesson=((